 - 2007 – Zoloft label was changed again to include a suicidal behavior warning for young adults aged 18 to 24.

 - 2006 – The FDA issued an advisory warning of the serious risk of PPHN associated with maternal use of SSRIs, such as Zoloft.
 Labels on SSRIs were required to reflect this risk.

 - 2006 – Research began to emerge linking SSRIs to serious and life-threatening birth defects, as well as higher likelihood of miscarriage and stillborn babies.
 Studies show that infants born to women who took Zoloft during pregnancy may experience withdrawal symptoms, as well.

 - 2005 – FDA adds a black box warning to Zoloft and other antidepressants (the most severe warning issuable) regarding pediatric suicidal behavior.

 - 2002 – Zoloft approved for pediatric use in children suffering from severe obsessive-compulsive disorder.

 Your Legal Rights

 If your baby was born with a birth defect after being exposed to Zoloft, or another SSRI anti-depressant, you and your family deserve compensation for the associated physical, financial and emotional suffering.
-Please contact the qualified Zoloft attorneys at Oshman & Mirisola to learn more about your legal rights and options.
+Please contact the qualified Zoloft attorneys at The Oshman Firm to learn more about your legal rights and options.
 We offer a free, no-obligation consultation during which we will evaluate your case and determine the best way to help you and your family.